RachanaYekkirala18/UMBC-DATA606-Capstone/docs/Report.md

 Various models such as Linear Regression, Decision Trees, Random Forests, and Neural Networks can be used for predictive analytics.
 I have chosen XGBoost Regressor, Cat Boost Regressor, LightGBM.

 ### Training Process:
-- Split the dataset into training and testing sets (e.g., 80/20 or 70/30).
+- Split the dataset into training and testing sets (80/20).
 - Use Python packages such as scikit-learn, TensorFlow, etc.
 - Develop in environments like Google Colab.